Emergency Fund Calculator: Find Out Your Ideal Safety Net

-Having the right amount of money keeps an emergency from ruining your entire financial situation.
+Having the right amount of money keeps an emergency from ruining your financial situation.

 Think of it this way — what if you lost your job and couldn't find a new one for several months or need to spend $10,000 on a leaky roof?

-An emergency fund is an insurance policy for yourself, without a high premium to pay.
+An emergency fund is an insurance policy for yourself without a high premium.

 Where Should You Keep an Emergency Fund?

-Although it’s good to have the money easily accessible, you should keep it anywhere that doesn’t tempt you to withdraw or spend it.
+Although it's good to have the money readily accessible, you should keep it anywhere that doesn't tempt you to withdraw or spend it.

 Online savings accounts

-The last thing you want to do when you’re saving is to pay monthly banking fees.
+The last thing you want to do when saving is pay monthly banking fees.

-An online savings account is a safe and secure way to keep your money, and you’ll even earn a little interest.
+An online savings account is a safe and secure way to keep your money; you'll even earn a little interest.

 Online banks offer traditional bank services, but because they don't pay for brick-and-mortar bank branches, these savings are often passed on to customers.

-Here are some of the common benefits of opening a savings account with an online bank:
+Here are some of the expected benefits of opening a savings account with an online bank:

 - No monthly maintenance fees